10 Things to Love About Being Self Employed

 5. Work from Anywhere in the World

-17 million independent workers aspire to someday become digital nomads—location-independent, technology-enabled independents who travel and work wherever they want.
+In 2022, 16.9 million American workers described themselves as digital nomads—location-independent, technology-enabled workers who travel and work wherever they want.
 As an independent professional, you have the power and technology to run your business from anywhere.
 Between cloud-based services, mobile offices, and constantly evolving technology, home truly is where the heart is.

 When you run your own business, you’re in control of your learning opportunities.
 Different projects you take on will require different responsibilities and skillsets.
 Keeping skills and knowledge current through personal pursuits or through diverse work experience can give your business a competitive advantage when starting new work relationships.

-7. Discover How Tax Deductions Can Work in Your Favor
+7. Make Tax Deductions Work in Your Favor

 Running your own business can be costly, but it also entitles you to some special perks.
 From office supplies to professional memberships and subscriptions, there are a myriad of expenses you may be able to write off as a member of the independent workforce.

 8. Create the Perfect Work Environment